Lawns and Yards

 - Composting poop at home doesn’t work since household bins don’t get hot enough to kill hazardous bacteria.

-By switching to natural lawn care techniques, you can have a yard that’s beautiful, easier to maintain and safe and healthy for your family, pets and lake.
+Do you love lush green lawns but don’t like using so many pesticides, fertilizers, and extra water?
+By switching to natural lawn care techniques, you can have a yard that’s beautiful, easier to maintain, and safe and healthy for your family, pets, and lake.

 - Tools to have a healthy lawn without extra pesticides and chemicals.